Singularity categories of Gorenstein monomial algebras: Characterization of -Gorenstein monomial algebras

-In this section, we give a characterization of $1$-Gorenstein monomial algebras $kQ/I$ by minimial paths in $I$, which is a generalization of the characterization of $1$-Gorenstein gentle algebras, see \cite[Proposition 3.1]{CL} .
+In this subsection, we give a characterization of $1$-Gorenstein monomial algebras $KQ/I$ by using the minimial paths in $I$, which is a generalization of the characterization of $1$-Gorenstein gentle algebras; see \cite[Proposition 3.1]{CL}.

 First, we fix some notations.
-Let $A=kQ/I$ be an algebra.
+Let $A=KQ/I$ be an algebra.
 For any vertex $i$ in $Q$, we denote by $P_i$ the corresponding indecomposable projective module and $S_i$ the corresponding simple module.

-\begin{lemma} Let $A=kQ/I$ be a monomial algebra.
+\begin{lemma} Let $A=KQ/I$ be a monomial algebra.
 Let $\bF$ be the set formed by all the minimal paths among the paths in $I$.
-If the nontrivial paths $p,q$ satisfies that $pq\in\bF$, and $p$ is not a perfect path, then $A$ is not $1$-Gorenstein. \end{lemma} \begin{proof}
+If there exist nontrivial paths $p,q$ such that $pq\in\bF$ and $p$ is not a perfect path, then $A$ is not $1$-Gorenstein. \end{lemma} \begin{proof} Suppose for a contradiction that $A$ is $1$-Gorenstein.
+For the indecomposable projective module $P_{s(q)}$, which has a basis formed by nonzero paths starting at $s(q)$, it has a submodule $M$ with a basis $\{u\mid uq\text{ is a nonzero path in } A\}$.
+Obviously, $\Top(M)=S_{t(q)}$, and then $M$ is indecomposable.
+Furthermore, since $A$ is $1$-Gorenstein, it is well known that the Gorenstein pojective modules coincide with the torsionless modules (see e.g. \cite[Remark 2.6]{CGLu}), and then $M$ is an indecomposable Gorenstein projective module.
+In the following, we prove that $M$ can not be Gorenstein projective by using the notions of perfect pairs, perfect paths, and Theorem \ref{theorem bijection of perfect path and Gorenstein projective modules}, which gives a contradiction.